 EN | FR

-Unlisted assets: fundamentals and outlook for 2025
+Private assets: fundamentals and outlook for 2025

 Non-listed investments and private equity: where to put your money in 2025?
 This is the question on everyone's lips as the end of the year approaches.
 In this final 2024 edition of Unquoted under the microscope, we share with you the key points to bear in mind for investors interested in unquoted assets in 2025.